DishCelebs/ DishInstagram/ DishMovies/ DishOn The Show/ DishTV

-‘THIS ONE HURTS’—VIOLA DAVIS, REGINA KING, TYLER PERRY & MORE MOURN THE LOSS OF HOLLYWOOD ICON CICELY TYSON
+VIOLA DAVIS, REGINA KING, TYLER PERRY & MORE REFLECT ON THE LIFE & LEGACY OF HOLLYWOOD ICON, CICELY TYSON

 Long live, Queen Cicely.

-The world is in mourning following the passing of pioneer Cicely Tyson—an Emmy and Tony-award winning actress who’s career was nothing less than legendary.
+Less than a year later, the world still mourns the passing of pioneer Cicely Tyson—an Emmy and Tony-award-winning actress whose career was nothing less than legendary.
 As a pinnacle of poise, strength, and substance, Queen Cicely— affectionately called by the likes of Ava Duvernay and Tyler Perry— adamantly battled against blaxploitation by accepting roles that shed a positive light on black women.

 Cicely, a Harlem-bred black woman who broke countless boundaries, made her film debut in 1957’s Twelve Angry Men, followed by Sidney Poitier’s 1959 film Odds Against Tomorrow.
 She went on to star in several films, most notably Sounder (1972) which garnered several Oscar nominations including one for best actress and an honorary Oscar in 2018.
 With an increasingly impressive portfolio that included household movies like Miss Jane Pittman, A Woman Called Moses, and The Women of Brewster Place, she also starred in a string of TV series—with a most recent role as Viola Davis’ mother in How To Get Away With Murder.

-Cicely’s last interview with Gayle King aired earlier this week amid the release of her new memoir,Just As I Am.
+Cicely’s last interview with Gayle King aired just a few days amid the release of her memoir last year,Just As I Am.
 When Gayle asked Cicely how she’d like to be remembered, she simply responded, “I’ve done my best.”

-See below as our Dish Nation hosts and more celebrities share heartfelt tributes for the fallen actress.
-Our thoughts and prayers go out to the family, friends, and fans of Cicely Tyson.
-She’s done her best and now she can rest.
+See below as our Dish Nationhosts and more celebrities shared heartfelt tributes for the fallen actress.
+Our thoughts and prayers continue to go out to the family, friends, and fans of Cicely Tyson.
+She did her best and we hope she is resting.

 If only we could be as blessed as the prolific, vivacious and pioneering Cicely Tyson to live to be 96 and have had such a full life, accomplish so many awesome milestones and leave such an incredible body of work.
 She’ll never be forgetten! #CicelyTysonhttps://t.co/SUofWlnlA0